placDev/fixture-lite/README.md

-# fixtures-manager <!-- omit in toc -->
+# fixture-manager <!-- omit in toc -->

-**typeorm-fixture-builder** was created when I struggled with the current fixture solutions for typeorm avaible.
-They simply didn't fit my needs and/or weren't flexible enough.
-So I decided to create another one.
+**fixture-manager** A lightweight, flexible and powerful tool that allows you to conveniently create the data needed for unit and integration tests.
+The library has built-in integration with **typeorm**.

 # Documentation <!-- omit in toc -->